 Be Yourself

 Several years ago a student asked if I knew what the Burning Man Festival was.
-It was hard to admit to a hip, young Italian guy that I'd never heard of an event in the desert where a small city appears and disappears in 9 days leaving no trace of its existence.
-Information at that time was hard to come by because in addition to being topless, moneyless and showerless, the attendees were also cell phoneless; meaning it was about as easy to find on the internet as my island used to be.
+It wasn't easy to admit to a hip, young Italian guy that I'd never heard of an event in the desert where a small city appears and disappears in 9 days leaving no trace of its existence.
+Information at that time was hard to come by because in addition to being topless, moneyless and showerless, the attendees were also cellphoneless; meaning no selfies made it to the internet.
 But the little I did discover led me to the conclusion that although it's a place where almost anything goes, I wouldn't be going.

 It wasn't until meeting a hip, old(er) American guy last month that I was asked about the Burning Man again.
 And though I was wearing a turtleneck sweater and sipping tea in Venice he didn't ask if I knew WHAT the Festival was, he asked if I'd ever been; because if not, he was sure it was the perfect place for me.